Bossa Nova chords

 Bossa Nova is a relative hard style to learn, mostly because of the rhythmic practice that make use of syncopated patterns.
 This is an introduction that mainly focuses on chords you can use to begin play in the Bossa Nova style.

-There is a specific chord you can use to instantly make your guitar sound Bossa Nova.
-The name of the chord is 6/9 (sixth with an added ninth) and it is moveable, in other words: you only need to learn one shape.
+There are specific chords you can use and combine with a rhythm to instantly make your guitar sound Bossa Nova.
+The name of the chord is 6/9 (sixth with an added ninth).
+And it is moveable, in other words: you only need to learn one shape.

 Here is a diagram of C6/9 chord followed by D6/9 chord: